Salesforce integration with OpenFin Container

 );

-const { id: newContactId } = createContactResponse.data;
+const { id: newContactId } = createContactResponse.data!;

-// Update the contact using xml data
+// Update the contact record's email value

 const updatedContactData = '<Contact><Email>[email protected]</Email></Contact>';

-await salesforce.executeApiRequest(
+await salesforceConnection.executeApiRequest(

 'PATCH',